bitshares/bitshares-ui/plasma/README.md

 PATH="$PLASMA_HOME/node_modules/.bin:$PATH"
 ```

-Some tests use a witness node and may consume the CORE asset indefinatly.
+Some tests use a witness node and may consume the CORE asset indefinitely.
 Setup a [private testnet](https://github.com/cryptonomex/graphene/wiki/private-testnet).

 Add the testing key to the new genesis.json: